Mathics3/mathics-threejs-backend/README.md

 ## Displaying Examples

-Install an HTTP server and run a HTTP server:
+Install an HTTP server and run it:

 ```
 $ npm install http-server # Do this only one time.